revidian-auto/auto.revidian.com/src/content/blog/what-is-revidian-auto.md

 ## What's Next?

-The main website launched over a month ago and today [this blog](https://www.RevidianAuto.com/blog) launches.
+The main website launched over a month ago and today [this blog](/blog) launches.
 We're just getting started.

 Here's some things in the works:
-- [RA Garage](https://garage.revidianauto.com) - our webapp that helps you manage your motorcycles at home is in beta
+- [R/A Garage](https://garage.auto.revidian.com) - our webapp that helps you manage your motorcycles at home is in beta
-- [a forum](https://forum.revidianauto.com) for discussion and to talk about the RA Garage app
+- [a forum](https://forum.auto.revidian.com) for discussion and to talk about the R/A Garage app
 - tons more blog posts